MichalLytek/type-graphql/docs/validation.md

 ---
-title: Arguments and inputs validation
+title: Argument and Input validation
 sidebar_label: Validation
 ---

 ## Scalars

-The standard way to make sure that the input and arguments are correct, like the `email` field really has an e-mail, is to use [custom scalars](https://github.com/19majkel94/type-graphql/blob/master/docs/scalars.md) e.g. `GraphQLEmail` from [`graphql-custom-types`](https://github.com/stylesuxx/graphql-custom-types).
-However creating scalars for all single case of data type (credit card number, base64, IP, URL) might be cumbersome.
+The standard way to make sure that inputs and arguments are correct, such as an `email` field that really contains a proper e-mail address, is to use [custom scalars](https://github.com/19majkel94/type-graphql/blob/master/docs/scalars.md) e.g. `GraphQLEmail` from [`graphql-custom-types`](https://github.com/stylesuxx/graphql-custom-types).
+However, creating scalars for all single cases of data types (credit card number, base64, IP, URL) might be cumbersome.

-And that's why TypeGraphQL has built-in support for validation of arguments and inputs using [`class-validator`](https://github.com/typestack/class-validator) features!
-You can use awesomeness of decorators to declare the requirement for incoming data (e.g. number is in range 0-255 or password is longer than 8 chars) in an easy way.
+That's why TypeGraphQL has built-in support for argument and input validation by using the [`class-validator`](https://github.com/typestack/class-validator) library!
+We can use the awesomeness of decorators to easily declare the requirements for incoming data (e.g. a number is in the range 0-255 or a password that is longer than 8 characters).

 ## How to use

-At first, you have to decorate the input/arguments class with appropriate decorators from `class-validator`.
+First we decorate the input/arguments class with the appropriate decorators from `class-validator`.
 So we take this:

 ```typescript
 @InputType()